kriscoleman/System.Retry/README.md

  if the unsafe exception is encountered after a few retry attemps, Retry will roll up all encountered exceptions (including the unsafe one) and throw them as an NonTransientEncounteredAfterRetriesException.

   - Tested with NUnit
+  - Documentation with help of GhostDoc, see: System.Retry/System.Retry.ReferenceGuide/System.Retry.chm